jbossdemocentral/rhdm7-qlb-loan-demo/README.md

 # Technical Details
 * This demo runs in Red Hat Decision Manager 7.11.
-* You can either provision it locally in Red Hat EAP, in CRC or on OpenShift Container Platform 4.6;
+* You can either provision it locally in Red Hat EAP, on OpenShift Container Platform 4.7 and CRC;
 * In this demo, you will be given examples of calling the rules as if using them from an application through the Rest API that is exposed by the Decision Engine.
 * You'll also have available a Node.js client application written in AngularJS and PatternFly that showcases how web applications can consume decision services deployed on the decision server.